Julia Moriarty

 Julia Moriarty (born 3 December 1988) is a former professional Australian tennis player.
-She has career-high WTA rankings of No. 615 in singles and 486 in doubles.
-She competed for the Ireland Fed Cup team in 2010 and 2011, before she returned to representing Australia (win-loss record: 7–6).
+She has career-high WTA rankings of 615 in singles and 486 in doubles.
+She competed for the Ireland Fed Cup team in 2010 and 2011, and accumulated a win-loss record of 7–6, before she returned to representing Australia.

 Personal life

 Julia is the daughter of John Kundereri Moriarty.
 Moriarty represented Australia but switched to Ireland in 2010.
-She holds dual Irish and Australian citizenship through her paternal grandfather, who was originally from Tralee, Co.
-Kerry.
+She holds dual Irish and Australian citizenship through her paternal grandfather, who was originally from Tralee, County Kerry.
 Moriarty has been coached by Garry Cahill and her favourite surface was hardcourt.